Skip to main content

 The chief executive has the overall accountability for ensuring compliance with all statutory regulations.
 The responsibility for ensuring appropriate measures are taken to discourage pest infestation and that pest infestations are reported is devolved to all staff.
 The trust has many differing arrangements in relation to the properties that are occupied by its service users and staff.
 The accountability for the management of pests is devolved to the organisation with the overall control of the property.

-For properties that are maintained by the trust the accountability for the overall management of pest control is given to the director of finance who further devolves responsibility to the head of estates and facilities and to officers of the estates department.
+For properties that are maintained by the trust the accountability for the overall management of pest control is given to the director of finance and estates who further devolves responsibility to the head of estates and to officers of the estates

-The head of estates and facilities has the delegated responsibility for ensuring that where reasonably practicable the guidance relating to pest control management is implemented and maintained where resource allows within trust agreed financial limits.
-For buildings that are maintained by the trust the accountability for pest control is given to the head of estates and facilities who devolves this responsibility to the estates operations manager and to other officers of the estates department.
+The head of estates has the delegated responsibility for ensuring that where reasonably practicable the guidance relating to pest control management is implemented and maintained where resource allows within trust agreed financial limits.
+For buildings that are maintained by the trust the accountability for pest control is given to the head of estates who devolves this responsibility to the head of operational estates and to other officers of the estates department.

-The estates operations manager has the responsibility for ensuring that properties under the control of the estates function have routine checks by a pest control specialist and that reports of pests are followed up in an appropriate manner.
+The head of operational estates has the responsibility for ensuring that properties under the control of the estates function have routine checks by a pest control specialist and that reports of pests are followed up in an appropriate manner.

 4.5 All staff

-All staff have a duty to ensure that appropriate measures are taken to discourage pest infestation, to report pest infestations and follow the advice in appendices 1 and 2 of this policy.
+All staff have a duty to ensure that appropriate measures are taken to discourage pest infestation, to report pest infestations and follow the advice in appendices A and B of this policy.

-The estates operations manager is responsible for auditing and the subsequent implementation of any training needs that are relevant to this policy, however, the pest control service is currently contracted to the local authorities and specialist contractors, and their advice is sought on all matters of pest control, resulting in no identified training needs for staff.
+The head of operational estates is responsible for auditing and the subsequent implementation of any training needs that are relevant to this policy, however, the pest control service is currently contracted to the local authorities and specialist contractors, and their advice is sought on all matters of pest control, resulting in no identified training needs for staff.

 This policy and its supporting procedures will be reviewed every three years or when working practices or statutory regulations change.
 The implementation of this policy will be continuously monitored by the estates operations manager to ensure compliance.